Richard J Tilley

 scifi.global

-Towards Post-Violence Societies: An Outline of Interdisciplinary Violence Studies and Violence Research
+Toward Post-Violence Societies: An Outline of Interdisciplinary Violence Studies and Violence Research

 A Poem Recited by God as Best as I Could Understand Her